 Your privacy is very important to us.
 We’d like you to understand how we collect, use, communicate, disclose, and make use of your personal information.
 But enough legalese…

-When we receive your name and email, my colleague (Susan Watts of The Autism Intervention Clinic of Guelph) and I will be sending you things that are relevant to autism recovery, whether it’s about one or more of the five root causes of autism, challenges to be aware of, opportunities to grasp, or social issues which are affecting autism incidence or autism services.
+When we receive your name and email, my colleagues and I will be sending you things that are relevant to optimizing autism health and function, whether it’s about one or more of the five root causes of autism, challenges to be aware of, opportunities to grasp, or social issues which are affecting autism incidence or autism services.

 While we don’t currently have any affiliates, we do collaborate with different parents, educators, professionals, spectrum adults, and other folks with skills or expertise to offer in some of the specific projects we undertake.

 If we ever do promote an affiliate or provide links to useful resources for sale from other people,

 - we’ll let you know why we like which parts of what

 - we’ll tell you if there are any financial rewards to us if you follow our link